-The problem was that if you were in a meeting and you were taking notes on your Evernote, the people around could think that you’re ignoring them or that you’re being rude and you actually chat on Facebook with your friends.
+The problem was that if you were in a meeting and taking notes on your Evernote, the people around could think that you were ignoring them or being rude, and you chat on Facebook with your friends.

-This helps Evernote present their app in an interesting way while making people curious enough to check the app.
+This helps Evernote interestingly present its app while making people curious enough to check it.

-Remember: if you want to turn every existing user into a sales agent, you have to offer a very powerful incentive to both parties involved.
+Remember: if you want to turn every existing user into a sales agent, you have to offer a compelling incentive to both parties involved.

 5. Use Facebook’s advanced targeting features to reach people similar to your existing users

-The simplest way and the most obvious way is to use Facebook’s App Installs objective, preferably with a FREE trial as an incentive to download it (if it’s not a free app).
+The simplest, obvious way is to use Facebook’s App Installs objective, preferably with a FREE trial as an incentive to download it (if it’s not a free app).

-This is a special feature that puts your ad in front of your ideal client and when he clicks the ad, he’ll be redirected to install your app.
+This is a unique feature of your ad in front of your ideal client; when he clicks the ad, he’ll be redirected to install your app.

-Well, this works pretty well, but if you want to scale things and also dramatically increase your conversion rates, here’s a better strategy.
+Well, this works well, but if you want to scale things and dramatically increase your conversion rates, here’s a better strategy.

-Once you have an existing user base (a.k.a you have their emails) you can use Facebook to find more people similar to your existing customers.
+Once you have an existing user base (a.k.a, you have their emails), you can use Facebook to find more people similar to your current customers.

-First, you create a usual campaign which has App Installs as objective.
+First, you create a usual campaign with App Installs as the objective.

 Then, you create a custom audience.